 We used Redland Specmaster systems for this project, so we worked very closely with the Redland Technological Department to ensure that the design and specification was correct at every step of the way.
 We decided on Redland Renown tiles for their excellent weather resistance, with the tiles capable of withstanding very heavy rains and wind.
 Another factor that swayed us towards Redland Renown was their unobtrusive design.
 RAF Halton pride themselves on trying to live alongside the local communities cohesively, so a subtle tile choice aided this.
 The tiles were fixed with Dry Hip fittings, again to provide even more wind-resistance and to offer a very low maintenance roof; we felt it important to make sure the roof would be exceptionally long-lasting and maintenance free so that the military personnel could focus their attentions on other, more pressing matters.

 This project was not without its problems; while working on the roofs, local wildlife including bats and glis glis were taking sanctuary inside the roofs, meaning that we had to work closely with an ecologist to ensure that we could finish our project on time, without harming these animals.

 This project was a house in Harpenden and the client wanted to restore it to its original look and feel.
 We used clay Rosemary tiles, a heather blend mix working along side the window fitters, restoring the sash windows.
 A mix of vertical tiling and lead work ensured the original look was regained also the garage was restored to the same spec.

 This case study involved a total air passive eco house which also had solar panels incorporated into the tiles as seen in the photos.
-The roofing tiles used were sandtoft casius clay and an english heritage clay tile for the verticle sections.
+The roofing tiles used were sandtoft casius clay and an English heritage clay tile for the vertical sections.
 We used lead for the hips and ridges to the property for more character, this house is also super insulated and the roof was constructed using sips panels